+3 9

-Responsible Timeshold Gonditions Applicable To Delegation 6.
-Exceptional And Emergency Cases AO Unlimited Goods and/or services may be procured, by making use of suppliers (in terms of section 34 of this policy) registered of the firstitution's Juppliers Database. ✓ in these cases it is permissible to invite at least three verbal or written quotations (where practical).
-The relevant suppliers must confirm their offers in writing within 2 days of verbal quotations. ✓ Where only one quotation is received and accepted, and taking the circumstances into account, all reasonable steps must be taken to ensure that a fair (market related) price is obtained.
-The conditions contained in the General Conditions of Contract must be made applicable to the purchase. ✓ The reasons for the urgency or emergency and the losses or consequences that will follow if action was not taken must be recorded and must serve as the basis for a written motivation as to why it is impractical to invite competitive bids. ✓ Such written motivation must be approved by the Accounting Officer or his/her delegate.
+Threstean (Candibbas Anniem Reportion Unlimited Goods and/or services may be procured, by making use of suppliers registered on the Institution's Suppliers Database.
+In these cases it is permissible to invite at least three verbal or written quotations (where practical).
+The relevant suppliers must confirm their offers in writing within 2 days of verbal quotations.
+Where only one quotation is received and accepted, and taking the circumstances into account, all reasonable steps must be taken to ensure that a fair (market related) price is obtained. ✓ The conditions contained in the General Conditions of Contract must be made applicable to the purchase.
+The reasons for the urgency or emergency and the losses or consequences that will follow if action was not taken must be recorded and must serve as the basis for a written motivation as to why it is impractical to invite competitive bids.
+Such written motivation must be approved by the Accounting Officer or his/her delegate.
 The standard deviation form must be completed and approved by the AO or his delegate.

+Respiration ( AO

+edos.
+Exceptional And Emergency Cases (iii ceimis of section 34 of this policy) 84

+No 9 -